chains-project/maven-lockfile/README.md

 - `include-maven-plugins` (optional, default='false'): Whether to include Maven plugins in the lockfile.
 - `lockfile-name` (optional, default="lockfile.json"): The name of the lockfile to generate/validate.
 - `workflow-filename` (optional, default='Lockfile.yml'): The name of the workflow file, to automatically trigger lockfile generation when the workflow is updated.
+- `ref` (optional, default='`${{ github.event.pull_request.head.ref }}`'): The branch, tag, or SHA to checkout and run maven-lockfile on.
+Defaults to the head ref of the pull request that triggered the workflow.
+- `repository` (optional, default='`${{ github.event.pull_request.head.repo.full_name }}`'): The full name of the repository to checkout (in owner/repo format).
+Defaults to the repository containing the pull request that triggered the workflow.

+### Using Action in Release with `-SNAPSHOT`-versions (synchronizing lockfile with release)

+If you are updating your POM.xml during your release (e.g. by using `mvn version:set`) to remove `-SNAPSHOT` suffixes or increase the version during the release process the lockfile will need to be regenerated as well or the commit tagged with the release will contain a lockfile with the wrong version.
+If you are setting the `-SNAPSHOT` version in the release action/script as well it is a good idea to update the lockfile to avoid a separate `chore: lockfile` commit.

+As an example, the steps for the CI in maven-lockfile is:
+* set the version from `X.Y.Z-SNAPSHOT` to `X.Y.Z` in `pom.xml`
+* run maven-lockfile
+* build and release
+* create `Releasing version X.Y.Z` commit and tag it with `vX.Y.Z`
+* set the version to `X.Y.(Z+1)-SNAPSHOT` in `pom.xml`
+* run maven-lockfile
+* create `Setting SNAPSHOT version X.Y.(Z+1)-SNAPSHOT` commit

 ## Related work